Doerys/Portfolio/2_Skills/MySkills.md

 ### Creativity / Concepts

 I'm often described as imaginative.
-I spend hours every day brainstorming or writing down lists of ideas.
-But my favorite part of creating a video game is working and reflecting on these ideas, until they become a project that makes sense, is relevant and coherent.
+I spend hours every day **brainstorming or writing down lists of ideas**.
+But my favorite part of creating a video game is working and reflecting on these ideas, until they become a project that **makes sense, is relevant and coherent**.
 I know how to apply the MDA framework to move in that direction.

 I think about a project not from just one angle, but from many.
-I would define my approach as multidisciplinary: I take into account the different specialties involved in the project, and therefore the people involved, in order to assess its overall coherence, and above all its feasibility.
+I would define my approach as **multidisciplinary**: I take into account the different specialties involved in the project, and therefore the people involved, in order to assess its overall coherence, and above all its **feasibility**.

-Finally, I'm comfortable doing R&D in a specific sector, genre or type of gameplay functionality, which enables me to assess the interest of a project and the relevance of an idea in relation to an existing market or competing games.
-My affinity for action-adventure, FPS and narrative games (you can take a look at my favorite game licenses here) gives me a good expertise and understanding of these games, their design and the offerings on the market.
+Finally, I'm comfortable doing **R&D in a specific sector, genre or type of gameplay functionality**, which enables me to assess the interest of a project and the relevance of an idea in relation to an existing market or competing games.
+My affinity for **action-adventure, FPS and narrative games** (you can take a look at [my favorite game licenses here](../4_ThingsILike/ThingsILike.md)) gives me a good expertise and understanding of these games, their design and the offerings on the market.

 ### Prototyping